Killer Advertising – How Canadians Were Sold the 1918/1919 Influenza Pandemic

-Before analysing the content of advertisements, it is first necessary to briefly consider the role censorship played in Canada in 1918.
+Before analyzing the content of advertisements, it is first necessary to briefly consider the role censorship played in Canada in 1918.
 The Canadian press was robust with six daily newspapers in Toronto alone and 120 dailies across the country by 1900.
-The War Measures Act(WMA) came into effect a few weeks after the British declaration of war on Germany and was made retroactive to the beginning of hostilities.
-Under the strictures of the act, 253 publications were ultimately banned—many of them labour oriented and foreign-language titles.
-The wording of the Act was so vague as to allow almost anything to be interpreted as seditious, which could result in editors facing jail time and stiff fines.
-There were, however, very few instances of editorial resistance to the Act.
+The WMA came into effect a few weeks after the British declaration of war on Germany and was made retroactive to the beginning of hostilities.
+Under the strictures of the act, 253 publications were ultimately banned – many of them labour-oriented and foreign-language titles.
+The wording of the act was so vague as to allow almost anything to be interpreted as seditious, which could result in editors facing jail time and stiff fines.
+There were, however, very few instances of editorial resistance to the act.
 The WMA also upended the very foundation of the English common law by placing the onus of proof upon the accused.

 As a tonic to build up the blood and stimulate the shattered nerves, Dr. Williams’ Pink Pills are unsurpassed.
 These pills actually make new, rich, red blood, which reaches every organ and every nerve in the body, improves the appetite, strengthens digestion, and drives away the feeling of depression always following an attack of la grippe or influenza.

-The ideal mother trope is repeatedly depicted in ads, with the often-unsubtle message that any woman who does not heed the medical advice of those ads is a very bad mother indeed.
-A Vapo-Cresoline ad from Redbook Magazine in 1920 that claims to treat influenza along with whooping cough features a graphic of a little girl cuddled up with her doll on a pillow, asleep, while a Vapo-Cresolene lamp emits its soothing fumes above.
-A testimonial from Mrs. Ballington Booth admonishes readers with: “No family, where there are young children, should be without this lamp.”
+The ideal-mother trope is repeatedly depicted in ads, with the often-unsubtle message that any woman who does not heed the medical advice of those ads is a very bad mother indeed.
+A Vapo-Cresolene ad from Redbook magazine in 1920 that claims to treat influenza along with whooping cough features a graphic of a little girl cuddled up with her doll on a pillow, asleep, while a Vapo-Cresolene lamp emits its soothing fumes above.
+A testimonial from Mrs. Ballington Booth admonishes readers with “No family, where there are young children, should be without this lamp.”

 Examining what Canadians read about the pandemic in their morning and evening newspapers and in their favourite magazines shows how that information was shaped by the powerful dual forces of a highly censored press and emergent consumerism.
 In this atmosphere, misleading advertising played a far more significant role than it would have in peacetime and therefore contributed a great deal to how the Canadian public perceived the pandemic.